-- Keep relatively clean water out of the combined sewer system and make it available for use
+- Keeping relatively clean water out of the combined sewer system and make it available for use

-- Reduce the energy and chemicals needed to treat stormwater in San Francisco’s combined sewer and the energy expended transporting water from far away
+- Reducing the energy and chemicals needed to treat stormwater in San Francisco’s combined sewer and the energy expended transporting water from far away

-- Reduce the volume and peak flows of stormwater entering the sewer, thereby reducing flooding and combined sewer overflows
+- Reducing the volume and peak flows of stormwater entering the sewer, thereby reducing flooding and combined sewer overflows

-- Reduce the volume of potable water used for non-potable applications such as irrigation and toilet flushing
+- Reducing the need to use drinking water for landscape irrigation and toilet flushing

 The SFPUC is pleased to provide a limited number free 50-gallon rain barrels and downspout diverter kits to eligible single-family and two-unit homes in San Francisco.
 To apply to the Residential Rain Barrel Program, please review the program guidelines below and submit completed applications and required photos to firstname.lastname@example.org